djharvey/djharvey.github.io/index.md

 This little console application is designed to go into the current user's AppData folder and modify the pertinent setting in the settings JSON file.
 A backup version of the file is also made in case you might need to restore it.

-See the [repository page](https://github.com/djharvey/TurboTaxWindows7WarningDisabler/#turbotax-windows-7-warning-disabler) for more information
+See the [repository page](https://github.com/djharvey/TurboTaxWindows7WarningDisabler/#turbotax-windows-7-warning-disabler) for more information.

 ### Buy Me a Coffee?